Israel intercepts Gaza ‘Madleen’ aid flotilla and detains activists onboard

 The Israeli military intercepted and seized the "Madleen," an aid flotilla carrying 12 international activists, including Swedish climate activist Greta Thunberg and French-Palestinian MEP Rima Hassan early Monday morning in international waters roughly 200 kilometers from the Gaza Strip.

-Footage recorded by activists aboard the civilian vessel shows Israeli forces boarding the ship and ordering passengers to raise their hands.
+Footage recorded by the crew aboard the civilian vessel show Israeli forces boarding the ship and ordering passengers to raise their hands.
 The Freedom Flotilla Coalition, which sponsored the mission, condemned the seizure, calling it a violation of international law.

 “The ship was unlawfully boarded, its unarmed civilian crew abducted, and its life-saving cargo — including baby formula, food and medical supplies — confiscated,” the coalition said in a statement.